-Many different schools offer RN to BSN bridge programs.
+Many different schools, like Achieve Test Prep, offer RN to BSN bridge programs.
 Some of these schools even offer distance education options.
 For RNs who want to improve their credentials, but don’t want to take time off work in order to do so, distance education can be the perfect solution.
 Most distance education programs of this type will allow students to attend lectures online.
 However, there are still clinical requirements for most BSN programs.
 Finally, for anyone concerned about finances, there are a variety of scholarship options for nursing students.

 RN to BSN Online Degree Programs

-- American Sentinel University — RN to BSN
+- Adventist University of Health Sciences — RN to BSN

 - Chamberlain College of Nursing — RN to BSN